 Hotel Construction On Hold

-Following this weeks’ great news about the Turtle Bay hotel (Redding City Council agreed to sell the 14-acre parcel to The McConnell Foundation for $600,000), we have fielded a number of questions from the community, including some misconceptions.
+Following the great news about the Turtle Bay hotel (Redding City Council agreed on March 4, 2014 to sell the 14-acre parcel to The McConnell Foundation for $600,000), we have fielded a number of questions from the community, including some misconceptions.
 It’s our pleasure to share the facts with you.

 The link here will take you to a page of most frequently asked questions.
 We feel like this list is fairly exhaustive, but should you have any additional questions, email us at firstname.lastname@example.org, and we will get back to you within 48 hours.